 IWC Senior Judge

 A Senior Judge is a very experienced judge.
-They support the Panel Chairman.
-They will have judged with us for a number of years so they fully understand the processes.
+They support the Panel Chair.
+They will have judged with the IWC for fseveral years, so they fully understand the processes.
 They have an excellent palate and a thorough knowledge of the global wine sector.
 Senior Judges tend to do fewer days.
-We have about 100 Senior Judges and need 25 each day.
-Competition for a slot is fierce!
-But there is a lot more flexibility on time.
-Most Senior Judges judge for 3 days
+There are around 100 Senior Judges.
+Most Senior Judges judge for 3 days.

-A Judge generally has less experience than the Senior Judges, but is getting there on their experience.
-They know global wine styles and can comment in discussion.
-The vast majority of people are judges.
+A Judge generally has less experience judging at the IWC than the Senior Judges.
+They know global wine styles and can comment authoritatively in discussion.
+Most of the IWC judges are at this level.

 IWC Associate Judge

 Judging the judges

 The IWC does not take into consideration reputations of judges either given by themselves or others.
-We mark them on their performance as judged by their peers.
-As an Associate, if two panel chairman report a good performance and high scores based on their assessment, they will be promoted to Judge.
+They are marked on their performance as judged by their peers.
+As an Associate, if two panel chairs report a good performance and high scores based on their assessment, they will be promoted to Judge.
 As a Judge this will also be the same process to be promoted to Senior Judges.
-Senior Judges could be asked to be Panel Chairs based on their abilities and their availability to taste for a full week.
+Senior Judges will be promoted to Panel Chair based on their abilities and their availability to taste for a full week.
 Panel Chairs can be promoted to Co-chair.
-Peter McCombie MW was promoted to a Co-Chair in 2010 after many years as a Panel chair.
-These promotions don't happen very often!

-The Panel Chairs also get judged based on their performance based on the Co-chair changes as well as reports from their panels.
-Over critical or over generous Panel Chairs can be spotted and reported back.
-If their panels feel that their Panel Chair is too overbearing or dominant that information also feeds back to us.
+The Panel Chairs are judged based on their performance, they will receive feedback if they are over critical or over generous.
+If the panels feel that their Panel Chair is too overbearing or dominant that information is also fed back to us.

 To apply to become an International Wine Challenge judge click here